AMWA-TV/nmos-parameter-registers/tags/certprov.md

 # Certificate Provisioning Tags

-- **Name:**  urn:x-nmos:tag:certprov/v1.0
+- **Name:**  urn:x-nmos:tag:certpro
-  - **Description:** Certificate Provisioning tag that can be used advertise is BCP-003-03 is enabled.
+  - **Description:** Certificate Provisioning tag that can be used to advertise if BCP-003-03 is enabled.
   - **Proponent:** [AMWA](https://github.com/AMWA-TV/)

 This document describes an application of the AMWA IS-04 “tags” structures to enable control systems to identify Nodes that are using BCP-003-03 for automated certificate provisioning.